Reading and Phonics at Mount Hawke Academy

 We ensure that there a variety of different types of books, including Oxford Reading Tree and Project X. This ensures that the child experiences a variety of books and characters, including fiction and non-fiction as they develop their reading preferences.

 Members of teaching staff read regularly with our children and we also teach reading comprehension explicitly through whole class sessions.
 Teachers use their assessments to make decisions as to when children are ready to move to the next level of challenge.
-This is often completed in consultation with parents via the Reading Records.
+This is often completed in consultation with parents via our Reading Records - notebooks that link home and school.
 When our children are ready to move on from the structured books, they will begin to choose books more freely.
 We recommend ‘quick read’ books at first.
 These books contain fewer and shorter chapters, helping the children build their reading stamina, and to make the move from learning to read to reading to learn - such an exciting journey.